 Common Name: American Columbo

-Frasera caroliniensis is a Perennial up to 2.50 metres tall.
+Frasera caroliniensis is a perennial plant that can grow up to 2.50 metres tall.

 Eastern N. America - New York to Ontario and Wisconsin, south to Georgia and Tennessee.

 Requires a moist but well-drained position and a stony peaty soil[